top of page

 About the Characters

-CHARACTER ADVISORY: All characters will interact with themes of death, grief, child death/murder, ideation on death and dying, racial microaggressions, and misogynistic language.
+CHARACTER ADVISORY: All characters will interact with themes of love, disability, post traumatic stress, and enchantment.

 Covid-19: